Manuscripts should be submitted online at http://www.ijp.iranpath.org

 Hemodynamics lll: the UPC and downs of hemodynamics [computer program].
 Version 2.2.
 Orlando (FL): Computerized Educational Systems; 1993.

 Figures and tables should be kept to a necessary minimum, no more than seven, and their information should not be duplicated in the text.
 The position of figures and tables should be indicated in the manuscript.

 Tables should be typed on separate sheets and be numbered (with Arabic numbers).
 Each table must include appropriate headings and Footnotes.
 Units of measurement must be clearly indicated.

-Color images should be at least 300 DPI in JPEG, TIFF or BMP format.
+Color images should be at least 300 DPI in JPEG, TIFF, or BMP format.
 Illustrations should be designed to fit the journal page with a maximum plate size 254×203 mm, have an additional white border.
 Larger illustrations will be printed at the discretion of the Editor.
 Reduction or cropping may be necessary to conserve space.
-The best results can be obtained from original artwork and original photographs.
+The best results can be obtained from the original artwork and original photographs.

 A short detailed legend (maximum, 60 words long) should be provided for each figure.
 Legends for the illustrations should be typed double spaced on a separate paper.
 Stains and magnifications should be specified for all photomicrographs.
 Color illustrations cannot be reproduced in color unless the cost is subsidized by the author.
-Authors will receive notice of the cost of color reproduction as soon as after acceptance as possible.
+The authors will receive notice of the cost of color reproduction as soon as after acceptance as possible.
 The corresponding author must sign a written agreement to cover the estimated costs before the production of color figures will be undertaken.

 The main part of each issue of the IJP is devoted to original research papers that should present new results of interest to a broad spectrum of pathologists.
 Papers must describe significant and original observations that can be critically evaluated and if necessary, repeated.
-They should be arranged as follows: Title page, Abstract, Introduction, Materials and methods, Results, Discussion, Acknowledgement, References, Tables, Figure legends and figures
+They should be arranged as follows: Title page, Main File (Abstract, Highlights, Introduction, Materials and Methods, Results, Discussion, Conclusion, Acknowledgement, Conflict of Interest, References, Tables, Figure legends and Figures).